dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Rule_Construction.md

 ```

 ### CCR App Rules
-App specific commands with CCR, using the following formulation.
-By default this will allow app commands to be chained with any core commands.
+App CCR rules can be made with the following `get_rule` example.
+By default this will allow app commands to be chained with any CCR commands.
+Note: It is possible to have a CCR and non-CCR rule for one application.
 ```python
 def get_rule():
     details = RuleDetails(executable="exe name",